quantmind/pulsar/README.rst

 Pulsar checks if some additional libraries are available at runtime, and uses them to add additional functionalities or improve performance:

-* http-parser_: upgrade the HTTP parser to a faster C version.
 * setproctitle_: if installed, pulsar can use it to change the processes names of the running application.
 * psutil_: if installed, a ``system`` key is available in the dictionary